Statistics: 15.5 miles, ascent 3534′, 8.75 hours

 At one point the switchback trail became so steep that a long staircase had been built to make it passable!

 After we cleared the switchbacks and returned to flatter land, the dyke was clearly visible with its deep trenches and high mounds.

 Our very hospitable B&B hosts, Alan and Sandra, picked us up from Brompton Crossroads to take us to their beautiful home, The Farm Snead.
-(Note: Brompton Crossroads, in Shropshire, UK, is almost entirely surrounded by Wales and connected to the UK solely by footpaths.
+(Note: Brompton Crossroads, in Shropshire, England, is almost entirely surrounded by Wales and connected to England solely by footpaths.
 An earthen motte (smaller, castle-like structure) built by the Normans in the late 11th century to defend England from the Welsh is still in place.)
 The B&B’s barn and part of the house date back to the 1500’s.
 Both have been beautifully restored and Sandra designed the lovely gardens.
 Our rooms were adorned with antiques and the dinner Sandra prepared for us was marvelous!
 They were such a warm and friendly couple and urged us to stay longer.
 We hated to say good bye the next morning.